 Johnny was fourteen when he attacked me.
 I worry that I may have encouraged his warped approach to woman and sex by not telling.
 I may have been able to stop him.
 The truth is, I really don’t know.
 I bolted and did everything in my power to ignore and avoid him.
 There is no way of knowing how many girls and woman he has victimized over the years.
 This thought haunts me.

 Now I have a daughter of my own and I struggle with how to protect her without having to tell her of the many threats that may surround her.
 I want her to be aware without being jaded.
-I want her to be safe without loosing her innocence or free spirit.
+I want her to be safe without losing her innocence or free spirit.
 More importantly, I want her to always talk to me.

 I resent having to raise my daughter to be cautious of predators.
 Programming women to scrutinize their own actions as a way of preventing someone from wronging them is fundamentally backward and socially corrupt.
 The blame falls solely on the offender.